Japanese Public Key Infrastructure (JPKI)

 - Department in charge: Hybrid BPO Division

-- Contact: TOPPAN EDGE website
+- Contact: Toppan Edge website

 - Nomura Research Institute, Ltd.

-- Department in charge: Social DX Division
+- Department in charge: Social DX Business Department

 - Contact: nri-shomn-jigyo _ atmark _ nri. co. jp